Healing your body with plants, without becoming a vegetarian...

 The link to the slide deck is here.

-The link to the video recording is here.
+The link to the video recording is here or you can watch below.

 PS: Here is a generous remark from my friend Tina Burns, who attended the presentation.